Brighter Future for the Toronto Argonauts

 More exciting news for Argonauts fans – a week ago it was announced that the city of Toronto will host the 104th Grey Cup at BMO field.
 This news comes with obvious memories of what happened last time the city of Toronto hosted a Grey Cup.

 Despite numerous challenges faced by the team, the season is not yet over for the Argonauts.
 After defeating the Redblacks with the help of Chad Owens’ spectacular one-handed, game-winning touchdown, the team is tied for first in the east with the Hamilton Tiger Cats.
-With playoff season coming up next month, the boatmen hope to remain a forced to be reckoned with and clinch a playoff berth.
+With playoff season coming up next month, the boatmen hope to remain a force to be reckoned with and clinch a playoff berth.